1895 Oklahoma Sooners football team

 The 1895 Oklahoma Sooners football team represented University of Oklahoma as an independent during the 1895 college football season and was its first football team ever fielded by the school.
 The team completed its inaugural season with a 0–1 record.
-The Sooners played their first football game in history against a team from Oklahoma City High School and lost by a final score of 34–0.
+The Sooners played their first football game in history against a team from Oklahoma City and lost by a final score of 34–0.
 This was the program's only season under the guidance of head coach John A. Harts, who later left the school to become a gold prospector.